There are many uses of the tilde symbol. But, the most important thing is to use the tilde symbol over a letter.

 You look at the output above when you pass a character(n, a, and o) in the \tilde

 command.
-Then, convert to italic style is not entirely accurate.
+Then, converting to italic style is not entirely accurate.

 However, \~{}